Lockheed Martin F-22 Raptor: Avionics

-Information from radar, CNI, and other sensors are processed by two Hughes Common Integrated Processor (CIP) mission computers, each capable of processing up to 10.5 billion instructions per second.
+Information from radar, CNI, and other sensors is processed by two Hughes Common Integrated Processor (CIP) mission computers, each capable of processing up to 10.5 billion instructions per second.
 The F-22's baseline software has some 1.7 million lines of code, the majority involving the mission systems such as processing radar data.
 The highly integrated nature of the avionics architecture system, as well as the use of the programming language Ada, (Note: Former Secretary of the USAF Michael Wynne blamed the use of the DoD's Ada for cost overruns and delays on many military projects, including the F-22, mistakenly referring to Ada as an operating system rather than a programming language, and citing "the scramble to retain talent for ADA when careers were being made in DOS, Apple and LINUX".) has made the development and testing of upgrades challenging.
 To enable more rapid upgrades, the CIPs were upgraded with Curtiss-Wright open mission systems (OMS) processor modules as well as a modular open systems architecture called the Open Systems Enclave (OSE) orchestration platform to allow the avionics suite to interface with containerized software from third-party vendors.

-The F-22's ability to operate close to the battlefield gives the aircraft threat detection and identification capability comparative with the RC-135 Rivet Joint, and the ability to function as a "mini-AWACS", though its radar is less powerful than those of dedicated platforms.
+The F-22's ability to operate close to the battlefield gives the aircraft threat detection and identification capability comparable with the RC-135 Rivet Joint, and the ability to function as a "mini-AWACS", though its radar is less powerful than those of dedicated platforms.
 This allows the F-22 to rapidly designate targets for allies and coordinate friendly aircraft.
 Although communication with other aircraft types was initially limited to voice, upgrades have enabled data to be transferred through a Battlefield Airborne Communications Node (BACN) or via JTIDS/Link 16 traffic through MIDS-JTRS.
 The IEEE 1394B bus developed for the F-22 was derived from the commercial IEEE 1394 "FireWire" bus system.
 In 2007, the F-22's radar was tested as a wireless data transceiver, transmitting data at 548 megabits per second and receiving at gigabit speed, far faster than the Link 16 system.
 The aircraft's radio frequency receivers provide electronic support measures (ESM) and the ability to perform intelligence, surveillance, and reconnaissance (ISR) tasks.